-I live in the center of the universe as fas as Thai massage is concerned – Chiang Mai, Thailand.
-There are hundreds of Thai massage shops and schools all over town, and tens of thousands of people come from all over the world to study here.
+I live in the center of the universe as far as Thai Massage is concerned – Chiang Mai, Thailand.
+There are hundreds of Thai Massage shops and schools all over town, and tens of thousands of people come from all over the world to study here.

 Pros of studying in Thailand

 Some good reasons to study here is that it is cheaper than in the west.
-The cost of living is low, the country is beautyful and the people are friendly.
+The cost of living is low, the country is beautiful and the people are friendly.
 If you combine a vacation with the study of Thai massage, you have a really attractive combination.

 Cons of studying in Thailand

 There are a few schools in Thailand that advertise that their certificates are accepted elsewhere, but if you read the fine print, it says that they are accepted for continuing education.
-That means that they still do not count towards your massage licence.
+That means that they still do not count towards your massage license.

 Is “traditional” always better?

-How about quality of education?
-The Thais advertise “Traditional” Thai massage, and this has become a world wide slogan.
+How about the quality of education?
+The Thais advertise “traditional” Thai Massage, and this has become a worldwide slogan.
 The implication is that “traditional” is some kind of quality standard, a guarantee of purity.

 Cutting off the bacon

 Her reply was that she did it because her mother had always done it.
 So the man went to grandma and asked her the same question.
-She solved the mystery by explaining that she had always cut off the end of the bacon because her frying pan was too small.
+She solved the mystery by explaining that she had always cut off the ends of the bacon because her frying pan was too small.

-My observation is that many Thais practice Thai massage with some elements of “cutting off the bacon”.
-In other words they sometimes do things that are not neccessarily useful, but since it is tradition, everyone simply copies and follows.
+My observation is that many Thais practice Thai Massage with some elements of “cutting off the bacon”.
+In other words, they sometimes do things that are not necessarily useful, but since it is tradition, everyone simply copies and follows.

-For example there are those quick one-two chops that do absolutely nothing, but everyone administers them.
-Then there is chopping on the forehead which is distincly unpleasant but is done almost universally in the Thai Massage shops.
+For example, there are those quick one-two chops that do absolutely nothing, but practically every therapist uses them.
+Then there is chopping on the forehead which is distinctly unpleasant but is done almost universally in the Thai Massage shops.

 Addiction to routine can limit inspiration and innovation

-If you ask for specific work on your shoulder, for example, they will say yes, and then they will proceed to start at the feet and give you the standard massage with a few extra minutes of shoulderwork thrown in.
+If you ask for specific work on your shoulder, for example, the therapists will say yes, and then they will proceed to start at the feet, and give you their standard massage sequence with a few extra minutes of shoulder work thrown in.